Bailiffs Powers With A Limited Company

 Ensure you make a written note of what the bailiffs advise you owe.
 Legally, bailiffs may only attach set charges to your debt.
 You are entitled to protest otherwise if the charges are extortionate.

-You can complain to the court and request that a bailiff’s certificate is withdrawn if threatening behaviour is proven.
+You can complain to the court and request a bailiff’s certificate is withdrawn if threatening behaviour is proven.

 For further help, meet The Team, AT HBG Advisory.